BlueOranges-579/InventoryManagement/README.md

 To run the application, you must have Cmake installed.
 - First dowload the files.
-- Then create a new folder called “build”.
+- Then create a new folder called “build” in the root with the application files downloaded.
 - Cd to the build folder and run the next command

  		 cmake ..